What is a frenum?

 What if my child has a restrictive frenum?

 More commonly known as a tongue-tie, a restricted tongue can contribute to difficulties with breast- or bottle-feeding as an infant, preventing a proper latch, or seal, around the nipple.
 As a consequence, feeds can be incomplete, frustrating, prolonged, and/or painful.
 As your child grows, a restricted tongue may lead to other adverse conditions such as speech difficulties, sleep apnea, and food aversions.
 It is important to have your child evaluated by a properly trained tongue tie dentist or specialist to ensure this condition is addressed if present.

 What is a frenotomy?

 A frenotomy is a quick procedure that cuts the restricted frenum, thereby releasing the tongue/lip from its tethered state.
-Dr. Gouri uses a laser for this procedure, eliminating the need for a scalpel or sutures, and in many cases, local anesthetic.
+Dr Gouri uses a laser for this procedure which allows for much gentler healing instead of when scissors are used.
 Your child will be able to eat immediately after the procedure, as the laser causes minimal to no bleeding!